-Fascinated with the power of KI (Universal Energy), Mr. Davis took what he learned from Hapkido and pursued utilizing it to assist in healing; ultimately becoming a Reiki Master in 2007 under Dilip Panakkal.
 In 2013, he founded Zen Hapkido in Austin, Texas and started teaching formal classes.
-Adding “Zen” to this specific style of Hapkido was an acknowledgement of Grand Master Han’s influence, the magnanimous martial artist and author, Joe Hyams, and Bodhidharma.
+Adding “Zen” to this specific style of Hapkido was an acknowledgement of Grand Master Han’s influence, the magnanimous martial artist and author of Zen in the Martial Arts Joe Hyams, and Bodhidharma.
 Without the concepts and philosophies of Zen, one could say that the study of martial arts would be incomplete.

 Mr. Davis has managed to keep the integrity of the art intact by adhering to ancient fundamentals and principles that have been passed down from Master to student for generations.
 In 2016, he was inducted into the United States Martial Artist Association Hall of Fame as “Instructor of the Year”.